 The growing adoption of Hybrid Electric Vehicles (HEV) and Electric Vehicles (EV) is also expected to drive the demand for automotive electronics components.
 Moreover, the substitution of mechanical components with electronic components, such as the use of electronic switches instead of a relay, is another means through which electronics can address the numerous needs of the automotive industry, simultaneously increasing reliability and reducing the weight of wire harnesses.
 Technological advancements related to in-vehicle safety and government regulations to minimize road accidents are also expected to boost the demand over the forecast period.

-The Advanced Driver Assistance System (ADAS) segment is estimated to register a CAGR exceeding 10.6% from 2021 to 2028.
+The Advanced Driver Assistance System (ADAS) segment is estimated to register a CAGR exceeding 11.2% from 2023 to 2030.
 The demand for ADAS sensors is increasing exponentially owing to the increased application and functionalities that these sensors offer.
 Sensors form an essential part of ADAS.
 From primary stereo cameras to the latest LiDAR, sensors are utilized individually or in combination to perform complicated functions.
 Thus, the increasing demand for automated driving is expected to fuel the demand for automotive electronic components over the forecasted period.

-The OEM segment accounted for the largest share of around 68% in 2020.
-The OEM segment dominated the automotive electronics market in 2020, owing to the increased durability and shelf-life of electronic components.
-Since electronic components form an integral part of the vehicles, consumers prefer buying them through OEMs to obtain genuine parts.
+The OEM segment accounted for the largest share of around 68% of the global automotive electronics market in 2022.
+The OEM segment dominated the market in 2022, owing to the increased durability and shelf-life of electronic components.
+Since electronic components form an integral part of vehicles, consumers prefer buying them through OEMs to obtain genuine parts.
 Furthermore, with the increase in the design complexity of these electronic components, aftermarket electronic components are expected to account for a lower revenue share over the forecast period.

-The aftermarket segment is estimated to register a CAGR exceeding 6.8% from 2021 to 2028.
-Aftermarket denotes the secondary market of the automotive industry concerned with the manufacturing, remanufacturing, distribution, retailing, and installation of all vehicle electronic parts and accessories after the sale of the automobile by the OEM to the consumer.
-With an increase in the complexity of these electronic components, the share of aftermarket components is expected to decline over the forecast period.
+The aftermarket segment is estimated to register a CAGR exceeding 7.5% from 2023 to 2030.
+The word "aftermarket" refers to the secondary market within the automotive sector that is involved in the production, remanufacturing, distribution, retailing, and installation of all vehicle electrical parts and accessories following the sale of the vehicle by the OEM to the consumer.
+Over the projected period, it is anticipated that the share of aftermarket components will decrease due to the complexity of these electronic components rising.

-The Asia Pacific market accounted for the largest revenue share of over 40% in 2020 and is anticipated to continue its dominance over the forecast period with a CAGR exceeding 8.3%.
+Asia Pacific automotive electronics industry accounted for the largest revenue share of 41.3% in 2022 and is anticipated to continue its dominance over the forecast period with a CAGR exceeding 9.0%.
 Countries such as Taiwan, South Korea, Malaysia, and Thailand have significantly contributed to the market growth owing to the flourishing electronic component manufacturing activities.
-Most of the automotive electronics demand in the Asia Pacific is fulfilled from China and Japan.
-However, the limited number of automotive electronics manufacturers poses an excellent investment opportunity for regional suppliers to capitalize on the local demand, thereby making the rest of the Asia Pacific regions an attractive place for investors.

 Continental AG